axelseis/aXplain/README.md

-# aXplain: React+Redux in Vanilla JS
+# aXplain: Store + Router + Component in Vanilla JS

 aXplain is experimental; please use carefully :)